 It is caused by the ingestion of too much fluoride by young children whose teeth are still developing.

 Ask our team at Timberlake Family Dentistry to determine how much fluoride your children need, and make sure that you monitor your children’s ingestion of fluoride from all sources.
 There are several potential sources of fluoride that should be accounted for:

 - Many communities have fluoridated water

 - Most toothpastes have fluoride

 If your child gets enough fluoride from the tap water in your community, there may be no need for fluoride supplements in vitamins or bottled water.
 Children under the age of eight should be supervised to make sure that they don’t swallow too much fluoridated tooth paste.

-Ask us about preventing Fluorosis in very young children.
-Mild discoloration caused by Fluorosis may be reversed by teeth whitening.
+Ask us about preventing fluorosis in very young children.
+Mild discoloration caused by it may be reversed by teeth whitening.
 More serious discoloration can be concealed with veneers or dental bonding.
 Ask us for recommendations for your particular circumstances.